makandra/capistrano-opscomplete/README.md

 More specifically this task will:
   - Check whether you are running a 'managed ruby' (installed with OpsComplete for Ruby) or if you have to install ruby using this gem or rbenv.
   - If you are using 'unmanaged ruby':
-    - Checks if ruby version requested by `.ruby-version` is installed.
+    - Check if desired ruby version is installed.
+      - To find the designated ruby version, the following search precedence is being used:
+        1) The value of `:opscomplete_ruby_version` from your capistrano config.
+Leave this empty unless you want to override the desired version.
+        2) A file in the `release_path` on the server (e.g. `/var/www/staging.myapp.biz/releases/20180523234205/.ruby-version`)
+        3) A file in the current working directory of your local checkout (e.g. `/home/user/code/myapp/.ruby-version`)
-    - If it is not installed, checks if it can be installed using `ruby-build` and installs it.
+    - If the desired version is not installed, it checks if it can be installed using `ruby-build` and installs it.
     - Check if `rbenv global` version is set according to application's `.ruby-version` file.
 Change it if required.
     - Install the `bundler` and `geordi` gem if required.
     - Run `rbenv rehash` if required.

-*Note:* If, for any reason, no `.ruby-version` file can be found in your release directory, you may set the following option in deploy.rb:
+*Note:* If, for any reason, no `.ruby-version` file can be found in your release or current working directory, you may set the following option in deploy.rb:

 ```ruby